Shruti-Asgekar/EduForum/README.md

 ---

-> 👨‍💻 *Built by students, for students — EduForum is a moderately complex Android project ideal for academic portfolios, college projects, and educational hackathons.*
+> ✨ *Built by the students, for the students... empowering campuses, one conversation at a time.*